LemmenAid/Irish-tree-trivia/README.md

 ## Project Purpose

 By creating a fun way for people to learn about the forests of Ireland this website hopes to help bring more awareness to Ireland's native forests and the state they are in.
 Despite its green image, Ireland has very little forest: just 11% (and only 2% if you purely look at native forest).
 However, thousands of years ago, more than 80% of Ireland was covered in trees.
-Over many centuries they were then almost entirely chopped down, mostly for agricultural purposes.
-Nowadays people believe that the green hills of Ireland are "natural", but as a matter of fact, they are man made and have created a poor enviroment for biodivesity.
+Over many centuries they were then almost entirely chopped down.
+Nowadays many people believe that the green hills of Ireland are "natural", but as a matter of fact, they are man made and have created a poor enviroment for biodivesity.

 ***